Order of Liberty (Ukraine): Description of the Order of Liberty

-The sign of the Order of Freedom is made of gilded silver and has the shape of an equilateral cross with diverging sides.
+The sign of the Order of Liberty is made of gilded silver and has the shape of an equilateral cross with diverging sides.
 The sides of the cross are covered with white enamel and decorated with four rectangular artificial Swarovski crystals.
 In the center of the cross is a round blue enamel medallion with a gold image of the Sign of the Princely State of Vladimir the Great, which is framed by a laurel wreath.
 The medallion is bordered by a double decorative strip.
 The sides of the corners of the cross are framed by stylized floral ornaments.
 All images are embossed.

 The reverse side of the sign of the order is flat with the engraved number of the sign.

 The size of the insignia between the opposite ends of the cross is 54 mm.

 The emblem of the Order is connected with a decorative bar by means of a ring with an ear, which is the basis of the ribbon for wearing the insignia of the Order on the neck.
-The Order of Freedom is worn on the neckband and, if the winner has other orders of Ukraine, which are worn on the neckband, placed above them.
+The Order of Liberty is worn on the neckband and, if the winner has other orders of Ukraine, which are worn on the neckband, placed above them.

 The strap is made of the same metal as the badge of the Order.
 White silk moire ribbon with longitudinal stripes – in the middle of wide blue and yellow, bordered on the edges by narrow stripes of yellow and blue, respectively, and on the edges of the ribbon by narrow strips of orange.
 The width of the tape is 28 mm, the width of wide strips of blue and yellow – 6 mm each, narrow strips of yellow and blue, as well as strips of orange – 2 mm each.

 The bar of the order is a rectangular metal plate covered with ribbon.
 The size of a lath: height – 12 mm, width – 28 mm.